-The CGNC assists the Board of Directors in fulfilling its oversight responsibility by monitoring the composition of the Board of Directors and its Committees, and monitoring corporate governance.
+The CGNC assists the Board of Directors in fulfilling its oversight responsibility by monitoring the composition of the Board of Directors and its committees, and monitoring key corporate governance plans, practices and policies.

-Some of the key responsibilities of the CGNC are to (please see the Committee's charter, available at bombardier.com/en/who-we-are/our-governance, for full details):
+Some of the key responsibilities of the CGNC are to (please see the Committee's charter, available at bombardier.com/en/about/our-governance, for full details):

-- monitor the size, independence and composition of the Board of Directors and its Committees to ensure effective decision-making, including the competencies, skills, personal attributes and diversity (gender and other characteristics), and recommending director nominees for the annual meeting of shareholders; - oversee the process for assessing the effectiveness of our Board of Directors as a whole, each Committee and the contribution of each director; - recommend share (or similar equity) ownership guidelines, and remuneration of non-executive directors; - oversee director development programs, including orientation and continuing education; - oversee environment, social and governance ("ESG") matters, including our annual ESG Report, in conjunction with the Audit Committee's responsibilities regarding ESG-related metrics; and - review our corporate governance policies and practices, including our Code of Ethics, and recommend any new principles or best practices to the Board of Directors
+- monitor the size, independence and composition of the Board of Directors and its committees to ensure effective decision-making, including the competencies, skills and personal attributes, and recommending director nominees for the annual meeting of shareholders; - oversee the process for assessing the effectiveness of our Board of Directors as a whole, each committee and the contribution of each director; - recommend share (or similar equity) ownership guidelines, and remuneration of non-executive directors and the (non-executive) Chair of the Board; - review the corporate governance policies and practices of the Board of Directors and its committees, and recommend any new or amended policies or best practices to the Board of Directors; - oversee director development programs, including orientation and continuing education; - oversee sustainability matters, including our environmental, social and governance ("ESG") plan, practices and policies, and our annual ESG Report in conjunction with the Audit Committee's responsibilities regarding disclosure of ESG-related metrics; - review certain key company programs, practices and policies, including the Code of Ethics; and - monitor compliance with our programs and practices, and applicable regulations, regarding aerospace safety and privacy matters.